 Wherever You Can

-Keep reading, and you will see a whole host of great ideas for bike storage.
-But, the layout of your apartment might not lend itself to an ingenious storage system.
+Keep reading, and you will see a whole host of great bike storage solutions.
+But, the layout of your small apartment might not lend itself to an ingenious storage solution.
 You may have to just prop it up behind the sofa, up against a wall, or in a closet.
 But the issue with this is that bikes get dirty, even if they are just used for commuting.
 You won’t have time to clean your bike after every ride.

 Therefore, dirt from the road and an oily chain can make a mess of your apartment.
 You or the landlord won’t want tire marks on the floor and oil on the curtains.
 By covering up your bike, you will be able to prevent dirt and grease transferring from it to your soft furnishings.
 An excellent solution you can use is a Velosock.